Superm4n97/personal-learnings/cluster-api/README.md

 management cluster, workload cluster, <br>
 machine, machineset, machinedeployment, kubeadmcontrolplane, clusterclass, cni, kubeconfig, nodes, <br>
 control plane machine, workload machine, <br>

+### Kubernetes Cluster API Provider AWS (CAPA)
+Two ways to achieve the kubernetes cluster using CAPA.
+One way by creating virtual machines for master and worker nodes and manually initializing them as cloud machine (cloud init).
+Other way is by using AWS EKS support.

+#### Currently, EKS based Cluster supports:
+* Provisioning and managing an Amazon EKS Cluster.
+* Upgrading the Kubernetes version of the EKS Cluster.
+* Attaching a single or a machine pool to the EKS Cluster.
+* Managing "EKS Addons" and aws-iam-authenticator configuration
+* Creating an EKS fargate profile